FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/t_customize_instance_zos.md

 ## Configure the SGINSTAL using UCONF or A12OPTSP

-As of <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> 3.2.4 SP2, you are no longer required to submit the JOB A12OPTS to generate the SGINSTAL executable in the LOAD library or the USER.LOAD.
+As of {{< TransferCFT/componentlongname  >}} 3.2.4 SP2, you are no longer required to submit the JOB A12OPTS to generate the SGINSTAL executable in the LOAD library or the USER.LOAD.

 If the executable is not present in the LOAD library, the default values are used in the executables of Transfer CFT: CFTMAIN, CFTCOPL, CFTUTIL, etc. Additionally, you can configure the SGINSTAL macro parameters as UCONF variables.